-- Certain areas of the body (tummy, sacrum/lower back, and the back of the ankles) should not be massaged early and late on in the pregnancy, particularly up to the end of the first trimester and from week 30 onwards.
-(Some pregnancy treatments include some gentle tummy massage in the interim period, depending on their policy and your individual needs)
+You can, but certain areas of the body (tummy, sacrum/lower back, and the back of the ankles) should not be massaged early and late on in the pregnancy, particularly up to the end of the first trimester and from week 30 onwards.
+Some pregnancy treatments include some gentle tummy massage in the interim period, depending on the spa’s policy and your individual needs.

 - saunas and even cooler sanariums